tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

   produces `_site/index.html`.

-* `2020-01-20-welcome-to-jekyll.markdown` uses the "post" layout and variables set in the front matter (via the `page` object) to layout the posts content and to produce `/_site/jekyll/update/2020/01/20/welcome-to-jekyll.html`.
+* `2020-01-20-welcome-to-jekyll.markdown` uses the "post" layout and variables set in the front matter (via the `page` object) to produce `/_site/jekyll/update/2020/01/20/welcome-to-jekyll.html`.

-The result of all this is a minimal, attractive, and above all functional blogging site, all from simple `jekyll new` command.

 This can be personalised by setting the configuration variables `title`, `author`, `email`, `description`, and `github_username`, and by replacing the content of the `about.md` file.

+The result is a simple, attractive, and functional blogging site--all from simple `jekyll new` command.

 ### Posts and drafts